dCache/dcache-book2/rf-glossary.md

 The following terms are used in DCACHE.

-The `dcache.conf` File
+<font color="red">The `dcache.conf` File  </font>

 This is the primary configuration file of a DCACHE.
 It is located at `PATH-ODE-ED/dcache.conf`.

-The `dcache.conf` file is initially empty.
+The **dcache.conf** file is initially empty.
 If one of the default configuration values needs to be changed, copy the default setting of this value from one of the properties files in `PATH-ODS-USD/defaults` to this file and update the value.

 The `layout` File
 The layout file is located in the directory `PATH-ODE-ED/layouts`.
 It contains lists of the domains and the services that are to be run within these domains.